guybrush77/rapidobj/README.md

 If you intend to use CMake as your build system, you will need to install CMake version 3.14 or higher.

-If building on Linux, make sure that the _libaio_ library and its header files are installed on your system.
-On Debian, type:
+If building on Linux, make sure to install _libaio_ library and its header files first.
+On Debian:
 ```
 $ sudo apt install libaio-dev
 ```
-On RHEL or Fedora, type:
+On RHEL or Fedora:
 ```
 $ sudo yum install libaio-devel
 ```